Inzhenerka/docs.getdbt.tech/website/docs/guides/canvas-qs.md

 To access <Constant name="visual_editor" />:

 1. Click **<Constant name="visual_editor" />** on the left-side menu.
 2. From the right side, click **Create new workspace**.
 This will open a new workspace with a blank untitled model.
-You don't need to take any additional action to continue with this guide, but in scenarios where you want to create a new model, click the **model icon** on the top left, click **+**, and click **Create new model**.
+You don't need to take any additional action to continue with this guide, but in scenarios where you want to create a new model, click **+Add** on the top navigation bar and click **Create new model**.

 <Lightbox src="/img/docs/dbt-cloud/canvas/canvas-create-new-model.png" width="90%" title="Create a new model from the Canvas landing page."/>